Heather Boushey (Treasurer)

 Chief Economist, Washington Center for Equitable Growth; Senior Fellow, Center for American Progress

 Heather Boushey is Executive Director and Chief Economist at the Washington Center for Equitable Growth and a Senior Fellow at the Center for American Progress.
 Her research focuses on economic inequality and public policy, specifically employment, social policy, and family economic well-being.
-She is the author of Finding Time: The Economics of Work-Life Conflict, to be published in April 2016 from Harvard University Press.
+She is the author of Finding Time: The Economics of Work-Life Conflict (April 2016, Harvard University Press).